 After these initial conversations, if you wish to pursue WRIT 298 or WRIT 698, you can register for the course with the instructor's permission.
 The course isn't required but many students find it helps them organize and refine their portfolio.
 The course is delivered online and requires independence and good time management.

 During the semester, the course instructor will set deadlines for each section of the portfolio; s/he will offer you feedback on your writing, helping you to craft your portfolio for your audience(s).

 4. Meet deadlines

-Near the end of the semester, you will deliver your completed portfolio (sometimes more than one copy) to the cooperating departments.
+Near the end of the semester, you will deliver your completed portfolio (sometimes more than one copy) to the cooperating departments, or in the case of an online portfolio, share a functioning link with all reviewers.
 You, as the student seeking credit, are responsible for communicating with both the CPL Advisor and the cooperating department(s) throughout the process.

 5. Petition for Credit

 Should the cooperating department grant the credit(s) sought, you will complete this form, Petition for Credit for Experiential and Non-Collegiate Sponsored Learning.
 You are responsible for getting the appropriate signatures and delivering the petition(s) to the Registrar's Office.